ErikPlachta/website_Example_Client-Requesting-Changes/README.md

 ### HTML

+- Overall
-- Added commentes based on Sections
+  - Added commentes based on Sections with START and END
+  - Removed extra returns
 - In the Header
   - Updated title from 'website' to 'Horiseon'
 - In the Body